martindale/toshi/README.md

 * Find all transactions for any address
 * Find all transactions in a certain time period
 * Find all transactions over a certain amount
-* Find previous outputs (and addresses) for any given set of transactions
+* Find all transactions given a set of addresses

 ## Usage